 Single family homes and mobile homes in the City and unincorporated County of Sacramento.
 This program is not available in Citrus Heights, Elk Grove, or Rancho Cordova.

-1. Temporary patching of roof coverings to stop leaks within habitable areas.
+1. Repair of roof coverings to stop leaks within habitable areas.

-3. Temporary patching or replacement of roof coatings and/or coverings on mobile homes.
+3. Repair or replacement of roof coatings and/or coverings on mobile homes.

 Note: No full roof replacements allowed except on single-wide mobile homes where absolutely necessary.
-Double-wide mobile homes are not eligible because the cost exceeds the grant.
+Double-wide mobile homes are not eligible, as the cost exceeds the grant.